eloisasmorais/landing-page/README.md

 # landing-page

-This README has the intention of outlining some of the project details (see Portuguese version below)
+This README has the intention of outlining some of the project details

 ## Project decisions